Author |

 Anyway, on that visit, I traded some parts for some of the MS-20 filter PCBs he'd had made up.
 I gave a couple of them to Jeff Pontius and kept one (it's in my module, the other one in the module is on protoboard).

 Earlier, I was lucky enough to get three VCO3 boards he'd come up with, and those are the VCOs that are mainly heard in my samples.
 VCO3 has very wide range, which is an understatement.
-I coined the measurement term "coffebreak" (CB) in order to measure the thing at its lowest setting - I think it was somewhere around 1.5 CB/cycle Laughing .
+I coined the measurement term "coffebreak" (CB) in order to measure the thing at its lowest setting - I think it was somewhere around 1.5 CB/cycle .
 Earlier this fall, I was driving the Klee up to audio range with it, and when I looked at the frequency I was putting out, it was around 45 kHz, and it still had some room to go up.
 It's a real workhorse.
 The KTY part he used for temp compensation is a bit hard to come by on this side of the pond, though.
 Or, at least it was back then.
 It would be neat if some more of either of those PCBs could be made.

 Cheerio,

-My Site
+Scott _________________ My Site |

 Back to top